eigenlucy/uv-lamp/README.md

 entry: elec/src/uv-lamp.ato

-Hold 1-3 3535 SMD LEDs by default

-To be manufactured as a 1.6mm thick 1W aluminum PCB rated.
+This should be manufactured as a 1.6mm thick 1W aluminum PCB rated.
 You should use a hot plate to assemble this for sure.

+V1 designed for 1-3 3535SMD LEDs on 1.6mm aluminum core PCBs, but see instructions below to easily adapt for use with any diode you like (power/space permitting).

 # Mechanical
 Heatsink:
 [SV-LED-214E](https://www.digikey.com/en/products/detail/ohmite/SV-LED-214E/4301037)

 3D model + PDF in mech/SV-LED-214E

+# Atopile usage